k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

     > Available only for non-Studio Spaces.
 A Studio Space shall be redeployed via Studio.

-  * **Redeploy Project** - update the Space with the updated project in GIT and deploy either the whole project or specified LU/s.
+  * **Redeploy Project** - updates the Space with the updated project in GIT and deploys either the whole project or specified LU/s.

     Upon clicking - a pop-up window appears, letting you also to deploy either a whole project or specific LUs.